oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/consume-share/consume-share.md

 ## Task 4: Discover Available Data Shares and Tables in the Share (Named Option)

-If the recipient plans to fetch the table names multiple times, it would be easier to create a named provider once and use it going forward.
+If the recipient plans to access the table name several times, it would be easier to create a named provider once and use it going forward.

 1. Subscribe to the data share provider by creating a new share provider name that we called `demo_provider` in our example.
 It points to the data share provider's endpoint.
 Copy and paste the following query into your SQL Worksheet, and then click the **Run Script** icon.